invicticide/fractive/doc/source/projects.md

 	|- fractive.json
 	|- template.html

+The `source` folder contains all your Markdown (.md) and Javascript (.js) files.

+The `assets` folder contains images, video clips, and other miscellaneous assets.
+Not all projects will require these.

+The `template.html` is a formatting template for how your published story will look in the browser.
+See [Templates]({@Stories-Templates}) for details.

-The `fractive.json` is your **project file**.
+Finally, the `fractive.json` is your **project file**.
 It contains all your project settings, like rules for where to find source files and where builds should go.
 If you take a peek inside, you'll see the default rules:

 	markdown: [ "source/**/*.md" ],
 	javascript: [ "source/**/*.js" ],